 If you are an Infant Feeding Lead and would like more information, please do contact me : [email protected]

 Coordinator: Amanda Costello

-Hello my name is Amanda Costello, West Midlands lead for the National Infant Feeding Network.
-I am a midwife and as an Infant Feeding Lead in a maternity unit I have the responsibility for leading on the implementation of the Baby Friendly Initiative (BFI) best practice standards.
+Hello, my name is Amanda Costello.
+I am the West Midlands lead for the National Infant Feeding Network and a Public Health midwife in a maternity unit.
+I previously held the responsibility for the implementation of the Baby Friendly Initiative standards.
 This has taken me through the process from action planning meeting to full accreditation, reassessment and further action planning to address specific weaknesses.
-So I understand that for all my colleagues in maternity units, community and education this can be a challenging but worthwhile process and I am fully aware of the value of a supportive and strong regional group.
+So I understand that for all my colleagues in maternity units, community and education, this can be a challenging but worthwhile process and I am fully aware of the value of a supportive and strong regional group.

 Yorkshire and the Humber

 Hi, my name is Sally and I am the NIFN Lead for the Yorkshire and Humber region.
 I first qualified as a Children’s Nurse in 1995 and moved on to work in neonatal units until 2005.
 After that I trained and qualified as a Health Visitor and soon after successfully qualified as an IBCLC.
 I am now a passionate Infant Feeding and Maternity Health Improvement Specialist, working in Public Health in a large Local Authority.
 Working with the Health Visiting Service, I have project managed the journey from registering intent to Baby Friendly Gold accreditation, so I am fully aware of the challenges that may arise and the benefits of supporting others on their BFI journey.